meltano/hub/orchestrators/airflow.md

 ### Next steps

-1. ???
+1. Use the [`meltano schedule`](https://docs.meltano.com/reference/command-line-interface#schedule) command to create pipeline schedules in your project, to be run by Airflow.
+1. Start Scheduler and Webserver or execute Airflow commands directly using the instructions in [the Meltano docs](https://docs.meltano.com/guide/orchestration#starting-the-airflow-scheduler).

-If you run into any issues, [learn how to get help](https://docs.meltano.com/getting-help.html).
+If you run into any issues, chat with us in [#troubleshooting](https://meltano.slack.com/archives/C01TCRBBJD7) on [Slack](https://meltano.com/slack).